 24) Stay on top of your taxes

-Again, using a good accounting software from the start of your business can save you lot of time & energy during year-end tax preparation.
+Using good accounting software from the beginning of your business can save you time and energy during year-end tax preparation.

 27) Commission your sales force.

-If you prefer to have in-house sales team, try to structure their salaries in such a way that larger percentage is allocated to commision and fixed component is on a lower side.
+However, if you prefer to have an in-house sales team, you can consider structuring their salaries with a larger percentage allocated to commission and a lower fixed component.

 28) Outsource Non-Critical Tasks

 There are a lot of non-critical tasks that can be outsourced these days.
 Sites like Upwork or Fiverr have a list of independent freelancers who are willing to work on your various short-term projects.